bblanchon/ArduinoJsonTroubleshooter/src/pages/compiletime/index.md

     summary: Error says "`DynamicJsonBuffer` is a class from ArduinoJson 5"
     next: class-from-arduinojson5

+  - id: dynamicjsondocument-not-declared
+    label: '`DynamicJsonDocument` was not declared in this scope'
+    summary: Error says "`DynamicJsonDocument` was not declared in this scope"
+    next: jsondocument-not-declared

   - id: char-pointer-conversion
     label: invalid conversion from `const char*` to `char*` [-fpermissive]
     summary: Error says "invalid conversion from `const char*` to `char*` [-fpermissive]"